Installing granite pavers can seem daunting due to the precise steps and tools required.

 Preparing the Base

-A strong and stable foundation is essential for the longevity and stability of your granite pavers.
+A solid and stable foundation is essential for the longevity and stability of your granite pavers.
 Here’s a step-by-step guide to preparing the ground:

 Importance of Proper Foundation